0xPARC/0xparc-intro-book/src/intro.typ

 another language and give you $Enc(y)$, where $y$ is the translation of $x$.
 You can then decrypt and obtain $y$, knowing that the server cannot extract anything meaningful from $Enc(x)$ without your secret key.

+== ORAM: Oblivious RAM

+You want to perform a private computation on a large database.
+The database is so large that you can't store it yourself -- and you don't trust the server it's stored on.

+First off, you'll encrypt the data, so the server can't read it.
+But the server still has an attack: they can study your #emph[access patterns].
+For example, they can see which records you access most frequently, or which records you access at the same time as other records.
+In many applications this is enough for the server to learn sensitive information.

+Oblivious RAM protects against exactly this sort of attack.
+Oblivious RAM is an algorithm you use to "scramble" your memory access requests.
+When you feed your request into the ORAM algorithm, the ORAM algorithm sends some scrambled read and write requests to the server.
+Only one of the scrambled requests is the request you are interested in;
+the others keep the server from learning which request you care about.

 = Programmable Cryptography in the World